oscci/EvaluatingWhatWorks2023/_book/index.md

 Our thanks also to James Pustejovsky whose recommendations were helpful in relation to single case designs.

 ## Feedback and contributions {-}
 One of the good things about an online book is that it can remain a work in progress for some time, giving readers the opportunity to provide suggestions and corrections.
-We can't guarantee to respond promptly (DVB is retired and PT has a demanding job!), but we encourage readers familiar with github to send pull requests with suggestions for changes,
+We can't guarantee to respond promptly (DVB is retired and PT has a demanding job!), but we would be extremely grateful to anyone who lets us know of any errors in the book.
+We encourage readers familiar with github to send pull requests with suggestions for changes, and others to contact us by email.